Some Key Takeaways When Running A Lean Team:

 - Automate your repetitive tasks: I automate many processes so that I don’t have to add them to my list of things to think about; they just happen.
 I automate tasks such as making high volume calls, sending letters, sending emails, and having multiple reminders set up.

 - Time block: Our production manager, Rola Pyper, is the Queen of productivity.
 The reason for this is because she has had to learn the hard way how to move from “rescue” mode to “productive” mode.
 Here is what she says: you HAVE to block out focused work time for “big projects” (analysis/planning/building), and you HAVE to stick to it.
 Or it just won’t get done.
-Teams that run lean by nature require a lot of support, and it is easy to lose track of priorities if you slip into “fire-fighting” or constant support mode.
+Running a lean team, by nature, requires a lot of support, and it is easy to lose track of priorities if you slip into “fire-fighting” or constant support mode.

 - Set up The Parking Lot: I’m not sure how it works at your office, but here we have a lot of people with lots of brilliant ideas.
 Since we do not want to tamper office creativity, we have a set place for ideas we call our Parking Lot.
 These are tasks/ ideas/ activities that we may want to tackle in the future, but are not priorities right now.
 They park there until we are ready to take action.
 Having a place to “dump” your thoughts and ideas prevents you from trying to hold them all in your brain.